wp-plugins/gallery-slideshow/readme.txt

 == Changelog ==

 = 1.2 =
-* Added options shortcode attribute for customized slideshows; default display changes (css); more robust Javascript functions including reentering of images after window load.
+* Added 'options' shortcode attribute for customized slideshows; default display changes (css); more robust Javascript functions including recentering of images after window load.

 = 1.1 =
 * Loads 'gss-custom.js' -- which can be used to alter default slideshow options -- if it is present in the /gallery-slideshow/ plugin directory.
 Sample 'gss-custom.js' file included inside /assets/ directory.